ignitesol/webview-communicator/README.md

 });
 ```

-The first argument to `register` is the `tag` that will can be used for communicating
+The first argument to `register` is the `tag` that will can be used for communicating with this object by the underlying
-with this object by the activity ("__self" is reserved for internal use), the second
-argument is your object.
+application (the "__self" tag is reserved for internal use), the second argument is your object.

 ####Step 2.
-Now from you activity you can call the object registered above as follows (arguments are packed in JSONArray)
+Now from your activity you can call the object registered above as follows (arguments are packed in JSONArray)

 ```java
 // Pack the arguments in JSONArray